Zysun2002/Renderer-Alberta/README.md

 | --vis_iter     | frequenct of real-time visualization | optional, default 100  |
 | --vis_path     | path to save real-time visualization results | optional, default "output"  |

+Some examples can be found in Real-time visualization section.

+You can also test the simplified version on [MecSimCalc](https://mecsimcalc.com/app/4328169).
+However, due to uploaded file size limitations, only basic rendering is possible.

 ## Selected Features